malagasy children in front of mobile library

 • 144,000 library users

-• 72,000 internet users by 2022.
+• 72,000 internet users

-• Two librarians will be present at all times to manage books and welcome young people and community members in the bibliobus.
+• Two librarians will be present at all times to manage books and welcome young people and community members in the Bibliobus.

-All donations are tax deductible.
+All donations are tax-deductible.